Authentic Lessons for 21st Century Learning

 Explain

 With a partner, students should write a statement at the bottom of their worksheets based on their findings during the Explore activity.
-Tell students to be as specific as they can with their claim about the connection between a transversal line and parallel lines.
+Explain to students that the line they drew through the parallel lines is called a transversal.
+Tell students to be as specific as they can with their claim about how the angles were created when a transversal crossed parallel lines related to each other.
 Once each student pair creates a statement, have them join another pair to share their statements in groups of four.
 After students discuss in their small groups, bring all students back together and then discuss the following questions as a class:

 • Did your findings differ or were they similar to others?